qianchen36/RP_CppTemplate/README.md

 Object-oriented develop library for RoboMaster EC.

 ### About
-This template is designed from System-Level, which means you need a Board-Level support library to provide BSP_APIs needed by this template.
+This template is designed from System-Level, which means you need a Board-Level support library to initialize hardwares and provide HAL APIs.

-There is a BSP examples in `Boards/GimbalController` folder, using STM32CubeMX for fast develop.
+There is a BSP examples in `Boards/Dbldeck_MasterCtrl` folder, using STM32CubeMX for fast develop.

-### Project View
+### Project Paths
 - `Applications/` Library files

 - `Boards/` Board-Level support library (BSP)